 Also known as bruxism, teeth grinding is a destructive habit that most do involuntarily.
 It occurs day or night and damages teeth by grinding them down or damaging the jaw joints.
 Fortunately, teeth grinding is completely treatable.
-At Smile On Dental Studio in Clayton, our dentist can reduce or even eliminate your teeth grinding habit in addition to restoring damaged teeth.
+At Smile On Dental Studio in St. Louis, our dentist can reduce or even eliminate your teeth grinding habit in addition to restoring damaged teeth.
 With proper treatment, you are well on your way to having attractive and healthy teeth with a comfortable bite.

 What Causes Teeth Grinding?

 There are many different causes of teeth grinding.
 Some of the most common include:

 - Habitual grinding related to mental or physical effort